VenithNET/Dragon-Linux/content/blog/2025/09/the-dragons-have-arisen.md

 ## The Dragons have arisen!

 Dragon Linux 6.1 is now released!
-We plan to have MUCH more stable release times now.

 ## Release Notes

-Every major Ubuntu version will have a rebase.
-While we do NOT have a built in updater to go between versions like Mint does, you can always apt upgrade.
-We will correct boot branding on the next release.
+We plan to make new releases of Dragon Linux on every new Ubuntu release.
+Example [Ubuntu 25.04 -> 25.10] While we do NOT have a built in updater to go between versions like Mint does, you can always apt upgrade.